soluvas/commerceplug/_includes/about.md

 TODO: maybe there needs to be a way to specify "client conformance level" in HTTP request header as negotiation?

+## Support for PropertyValue pairs

+At Bippo e-commerce provider, in the real world [additionalProperty/PropertyValue](https://www.w3.org/wiki/WebSchemas/PropertyValuePairs) will be very helpful.
+We're already working to integrate it in http://soluvas.github.io/commerceplug/ as integral part of schema:Product .

+While technically these should be part of imported ontology(es), store owners aren't ontology designers!
+And in order to ensure API interoperability among e-commerce providers and to support naive clients (i.e. non-JSON-LD conformant clients e.g. jQuery scripts) PropertyValue is a simple alternative that is practical to use.

 ## Java Domain Classes

 All `Impl` classes are `Serializable` and annotated with Jackson annotations.